 Financial assets and liabilities are measured and recorded at fair value.
 The Company is required to disclose information on all assets and liabilities reported at fair value that enables an assessment of the inputs used in determining the reported fair values.
-The fair value hierarchy prioritizes valuation inputs based on the observable nature of those
+The fair value hierarchy prioritizes valuation inputs based on the observable nature of those inputs.
+The fair value hierarchy applies only to the valuation inputs used in determining the reported fair value of the investments and is not a measure of the investment credit quality.
+The hierarchy defines three levels of valuation inputs:

-Level 1-Quoted prices in active markets for identical assets or liabilities

-Level 2-Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly

-Level 3-Unobservable inputs that reflect the Company's own assumptions about the assumptions market participants would use in pricing the asset or liability
+- · Level 1-Quoted prices in active markets for identical assets or liabilities - Level 2-Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly - Level 3-Unobservable inputs that reflect the Company's own assumptions about the assumptions market participants would use in pricing the asset or liability